UNIT: Equipment

-In the 1970s-produced serials, the British troops of UNIT are armed with standard British Army weapons such as the L1A1 Self-Loading Rifle, Sterling submachine gun, Browning Hi-Power pistol and wear 58 pattern webbing.
-They are also shown utilising heavy weaponry such as bazookas, machine guns, mortars and, in Terror of the Zygons (1975), a depth charge launcher.
-For Battlefield (1989), they have the Steyr AUG assault rifle while the Brigadier uses a Webley Revolver.
+British members of UNIT have been armed with standard British Army weapons such as the L1A1 Self-Loading Rifle, Sterling submachine gun, and Browning Hi-Power pistol, and they have worn 58 pattern webbing.
+They are also shown using heavy weaponry such as bazookas, machine guns, mortars and, in Terror of the Zygons (1975), a depth charge launcher.
+For Battlefield (1989), they have the Steyr AUG assault rifle while the Brigadier still uses a Webley Revolver.
 In the 2000s, they use Heckler & Koch G36C carbine, the M4 carbine (with different scopes used such as ACOG and holographic weapon sights, as well as equipping CQB receivers for indoor use), SIG P226 pistols, and for heavy duty, use Stinger missile launchers.
-They wear PLCE pouches on police tac-vests, and also wear riot-protection arm pads and gloves, and have side-handle batons and quick-cuffs for arrests.
 In "The Power of Three", they are further equipped with PASGT helmets, goggles, and riot armour for their shins.

 UNIT's personnel have a wide range of weaponry to call on, some custom-made to combat specific threats.
 Among these are special ammunition described by the Brigadier in Battlefield as armour-piercing rounds with a solid core and Teflon coating which "could go through a Dalek".
 Other munitions include explosive rounds for Yetis, other armour-piercing rounds for robots, and gold-tipped rounds for use against the Cybermen (as well as silver bullets as suggested by the Doctor), and rad-steel coated bullets to neutralise Sontaran anti-bullet fields that target copper.

 In The Invasion (1968), UNIT has a command centre established in the cargo hold of a Lockheed Hercules military transport aircraft.
 The Dæmons (1971) features the UNIT Mobile HQ, a large bus-like vehicle that could be driven to the site of an incident.
 A mobile command centre is also shown in "The Sontaran Stratagem" and "The Poison Sky", where it is depicted as a black articulated lorry with UNIT insignia.

-UNIT employs unarmed helicopters for transport and light air support.
+UNIT employs unarmed helicopters for transport.
 It is also shown using a tank in Robot (1974–75).
 In "Planet of the Dead" (2009), it uses trucks with SAM launchers.